15 Entrepreneurial Mistakes: This is Why Businesses Fail

 As you set forth on this journey to be the mastermind, leading people to shape ideas, here is a list of commonly-made entrepreneurial mistakes to avoid.

 Out of all the mistakes entrepreneurs make, poorly managed finances tops the list.
 To put it vaguely, funds drive the show, and with their rippling nature, it becomes mandatory to govern them.
 With a subpar money management, you may go wrong in these ways:

 Spending all of it

 One of the biggest financial mistakes you can make as a freelancer is spending every last penny you have.
 While you may be tempted to invest all your money into the business, expecting ROI but ploughing in all of it is not a good idea.
 Keep something aside for a rainy day.

 "Rule No. 1: Never lose money.
 Rule No. 2: Never forget rule No.1."

 - Warren Buffett, Business Magnate, Investor and Philanthropist.

 Your business cannot survive if you are overly picky about where you spend your money.
 While you must wisely choose where to spend, being too skimpy will be counterproductive as it can lead to frustration, slow decision-making, and execution.

-Not keeping a track where the money goes
+Not keeping a track of where the money goes

 A rule of thumb for managing your money is knowing where all of it actually goes.
 Being unaware of where your money flows is a pitfall.
 It is detrimental to your financial management.
 This attitude towards money management is harmful, especially for a startup.